ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: METHODS

 \section{METHODS}

 Here we present the Three-dimensional Exoplanet Retrieval from Eclipse Spectroscopy of Atmospheres code (ThERESA\footnote{https://github.com/rychallener/ThERESA}).
 ThERESA combines the methods of \cite{RauscherEtal2018ajMap} with thermochemical equilibrium calculations, radiative transfer, and planet integration to simultaneously fit spectroscopic eclipse light curves, retrieving the three-dimensional thermal structure of exoplanets.
 The code operates in two modes -- 2D and 3D -- with the former as a pre-requisite for the latter.
+The code structure is shown in Figure \ref{fig:diagram}, with further description in the following sections.
+The version of ThERESA used for this analysis can be found at \url{https://doi.org/10.5281/zenodo.5773215}.